Skip to content

 • whitelist.
 Nothing is delivered unless an allow rule matches the caller.

 Phone rules match on exact_number — an E.164 phone number.
-Rules carry an action (allow or block) and a status (active, paused, or deleted) — paused rules reserve the target slot without taking effect, which is useful for staging policy changes.
+Rules carry an action (allow or block) and a status (active or paused) — paused rules reserve the target slot without taking effect, which is useful for staging policy changes.

 Most agents start in blacklist mode: accept everyone, add explicit blocks for individual bad actors.
 Switch to whitelist when you want the opposite — locked down by default, with a known allowlist.